Respect for Marriage Act

 Fortunately, the Court held Section 3 of DOMA unconstitutional in Windsor v.
 United States.
 However, steps must still be taken to fully repeal this discriminatory law.
 First, Section 2 of DOMA was not part of the Windsor case and remains the law of the land.
-Second, there is no uniform standard across the federal government for determining whether a couple’s marriage is valid for purposes of various federal programs.
-While the administration continues to advance its broad implementation of the Windsor decision, ensuring that lawfully-married same-sex couples are fully recognized wherever they may live may require changing federal regulations or, in a few cases, federal statutes.
-As a result, lawfully-married same-sex couples who live in or move to states that do not recognize their marriages may not be fully recognized by the federal government, at least not in the short term.
+Second, there is no uniform standard across the federal government for determining whether a couple’s marriage is valid for federal purposes.
+To the extent that it is able, the administration has advanced a broad implementation of the Windsor decision, ensuring that lawfully-married same-sex couples are fully recognized wherever they may live in areas like immigration, federal employee and service member spousal benefits and federal taxation.
+However, there are a few areas, such as Social Security and veterans benefits, in which this issue remains unsettled and a resolution may require action by Congress.

 What is the Respect for Marriage Act?